shijistar/enum-plus/README.md

 ### 2. Why does the search function of the antd dropdown not work after localization?

-This is because the search function of the antd dropdown is based on `label`, and after supporting internationalization, `label` returns a component instead of a regular string, so Antd cannot perform string matching correctly.
-The solution is to extend the enum with a `filterOption` method to help the Select component customize the search function, which will allow it to support the search function correctly.
+This is because the built-in search function of the antd dropdown is based on the `label` value, which only supports regular strings.
+However, after localization, the `label` actually returns a component instead of a regular string, so antd cannot perform string matching correctly.
+The solution is to extend an enum with a `filterOption` method to help the Select component customize the search function, which will allow it to support the search functionality correctly.

 You can refer to the code example below: